 What type of savings account is best for the long term?

-Choosing the best saving account for the long term will depend on factors such as your financial goal, interest rates, monthly account fees, withdrawal penalties and limits, etc. SIPPs and ISAs are suitable for retirement savings.
+Choosing the best long-term savings options will depend on factors such as your financial goal, interest rates, monthly account fees, withdrawal penalties and limits, etc. SIPPs and ISAs are suitable for retirement savings.
 Other types of savings account best suited for the long term include high-yield savings accounts and certificates of deposit (CD).

 Can I withdraw money from my savings account?

 It depends on the type of savings account.
 Some of the best savings accounts for easy withdrawals include easy access savings accounts, notice savings accounts and cash ISAs.
 Savings accounts that provide free withdrawals usually offer lower interest rates.
-Fixed rate savings accounts and regular savings accounts can have your money locked up for a period of time.
+Long-term fixed savings accounts and regular savings accounts can have your money locked up for a period of time.

 Do I pay tax on a long-term savings account?